hyperform-dev/hyperform/README.md

 ## Usage (AWS Lambda)

 Everything works like a normal NodeJS app.
-You can use NPM packages, external files, assets, because the entire folder containing `hyperform.json` is uploaded.
+You can use NPM packages, external files, assets, since the entire folder containing `hyperform.json` is included with the functions.

-For instance:
+For instance, write:

 ```js
 // somefile.js